Dave-Lindberg/dl-gatsby/src/pages/user-engagement-ayurvedik.md

 From brand positioning to product marketing to customer service, when you treat people as unique individuals, they respond with enthusiasm, engagement, and loyalty.

 And when you work with a marketing partner who understands this basic fact, you’re likely to find the process is as rewarding as the result.
-Call Dave today at 603.727.2050.
+[Contact Dave](https://davelindberg.com/#contact) today or call 603.727.2050.

 </div>